Split Commands to Multiple Lines in PowerShell

 Get-WmiObject -Class win32_logicaldisk `

 The code structure is easily readable and easy to maintain in Windows PowerShell using the multiline command.
-However, the backtick character is not usually recommended because the character is hard-to-read and invites bugs.
-So, we have an alternate method of breaking long lines of code.
+However, the backtick character is not usually recommended because the character is hard to read and invites bugs.

 Breaking Long Lines of Code Using Specific Operators

 One example would be starting a new pipeline element (|).
-The pipeline will work without problems since, after the pipeline operator, the command cannot be complete since it’s missing another pipeline element.
-So what our interpreter does is look for the next pipeline element in the following command line.
+The pipeline will work without problems since, after the pipeline operator, the command cannot be completed since it’s missing another pipeline element.

 Example Code: